bobbleheadhobo/ImgDate/README.md

 # ImgDate: Automated Photo Digitization

 ## Description
 ImgDate is a powerful Python-based tool designed to streamline the process of digitizing and organizing printed photographs.
-It automates the tasks of cropping, date extraction, orientation correction, and metadata management for scanned images, making it an invaluable asset for preserving and cataloging personal or professional photo collections.
+It can automatically crop, read date stamps, and sort images making it an invaluable for film photography.

 ## Main Features
 - **Automatic Image Cropping**: Crops multiple images from a single scan